Select Page

 Indigenous-led monitoring and conservation in the North

-“Science in the North is an exciting project that will see an expansion of bird monitoring and habitat conservation in northern regions by working directly with Indigenous Nations and communities that live there.”
+“Science in the North is an exciting project that will see an expansion of bird monitoring and habitat conservation in northern regions by working directly with Indigenous Nations and communities that have called this place home since time immemorial.”

 Gregor Beck